Are you ready to buy a house?

 An online entrepreneur.

-It is also the same reason why I have this whole different view on buying a house as well.
+It is also the same reason I have this whole different view on buying a house.

 2. Ultimate Flexibility

-I have moved 3 times in the past 5 years and I am actually proud of it.
+I have moved three times in the past five years, and I am actually proud of it.

 There’s a reason I’m not part of most and it is also the same reason why I live life on my own terms.